-[F] 903.1.1 Alternative protection.
+903.1.1 Alternative Protection.
 Alternative automatic fire-extinguishing systems complying with Section 904 shall be permitted instead of in addition to automatic sprinkler protection where recognized by the applicable standard and, or as approved by the fire code official.

-(Reason: Such alternative systems do not provide the reliability of automatic sprinkler protection in general.
-An applicant could pursue an Alternate Method request to help mitigate the reliability issues with these alternative systems with the fire code official if so desired, or there may be circumstances in which the fire code official is acceptable to allowing an alternate system in lieu of sprinklers, such as kitchen hoods or paint booths.
-This also meets with local practices in the region.)
+(Reason: Such alternative systems do not provide the reliability of automatic sprinkler protection.
+Most gaseous type systems are highly susceptible to open doors, ceiling or floor tile removal, etc. However, an applicant could pursue an Alternate Method request to help mitigate the reliability issues with these alternative systems with the fire code official if so desired, or there may be circumstances in which the fire code official is acceptable to allowing an alternate system in lieu of sprinklers, such as kitchen hoods or paint booths.)

-Section 903.2; add the following:
+Section 903.2; add paragraph to read as follows and delete the exception:

-[F] 903.2 Where required.
-Approved automatic sprinkler systems in new buildings and structures shall be provided in the locations described in Sections 903.2.1 through 903.2.12.
 Automatic Sprinklers shall not be installed in elevator machine rooms, elevator machine spaces, and elevator hoistways, other than pits where such sprinklers would not necessitate shunt trip requirements under any circumstances.
 Storage shall not be allowed within the elevator machine room.
 Signage shall be provided at the entry doors to the elevator machine room indicating "ELEVATOR MACHINERY - NO STORAGE ALLOWED."

 (Reason: Firefighter and public safety.
-This amendment eliminates the shunt trip requirement of the International Building Code Section 3006.5 for the purpose of elevator passenger and firefighter safety.
-This amendment is contingent on the Building Code amendment eliminating the Exceptions to Section

-3006.4, such that passive fire barriers for these areas are maintained.
-This also meets with local practices in the region.)
+This amendment eliminates the shunt trip requirement of the International Building Code Section 3005.5 for the purpose of elevator passenger and firefighter safety.
+This amendment is contingent on the Building Code amendment eliminating the Exceptions to Section 3005.4, such that passive fire barriers for these areas are maintained.
+The exception deletion is due to the fact that such telecom areas pose an undue fire risk to the structural integrity of the building.)